Nissan Laurel/ Datsun 1800 (C30)

 Nissan Laurel/ Datsun 200L (C130)

 The second generation arrived in April 1972, three months after the new Mark II with both featuring a similar-looking “blown up” coke-bottle shape, suggesting much car for the money.
 The Laurel sedan now received a rigid rear axle with leaf springs, but the hardtop kept the independent suspension.
 The Mark II sedans/hardtops had all changed to a live rear axle with coils and a lateral track rod.
-In Japan, a 6-cylinder 2-liter became available from the start, but in the export it came instead of the 4-cylinder by 1975.
-The Laurel now exceeded the Mark II (also available with a 6-cylinder) in all dimensions and in price, and relative sales remained one Laurel for every two Mark II.
+In Japan, a Laurel 6-cylinder 2-liter became available from the start, but in the export it came instead of the 4-cylinder by 1975.
+The Laurel now took further distance from the Mark II (also available with a 6-cylinder) in all dimensions, and relative sales remained one Laurel for every two Mark II.

-In Japan, the basic Laurel (1.8 DX) sedan was now only about 2% more expensive than the comparable Bluebird-U 1.8 DX sedan with its independent rear suspension, so the Laurel really wasn’t a top level Bluebird.
+In Japan, the basic Laurel (1.8 DX) sedan was now somewhat less expensive than the Bluebird-U 1.8 DX sedan with its independent rear suspension, so the Laurel really wasn’t a top level Bluebird.
 One third of the Laurels were hardtops in the first year, but this declined to one fifth in later years (half as high as at the Mark II).
-The entry level Laurel also was about 2% more expensive than the comparable Mark II (1.7).
+The Laurel DX was about 2% more expensive than the Mark II DX (1.7).
 When the Mark II 1.7 became a 1.8 in August 1973, the Laurel was the cheapest, but this changed again when Toyota entered a standard model at the end of 1974.
 In the course of 1974, the Laurel sales went closer to those of the Mark II.

 Nissan Laurel/ Datsun 200L/240L (C230)